caktus/django-file-picker/docs/uploads.rst

                     'image': "images",
                 }))

-Where the `"file"` and `"image"` keywords add classes to the inputs, that the links for the overlay can be added.
+Where the `"file"` and `"image"` keywords add classes to the inputs, so that the links for the overlay can be added.
 They can also be added to all fields in a form by using the *formfield_overrides* like in step there of :ref:`setup`.